April 27, 2026

 Even then, I doubt you’d wear a bathing suit, bare feet or high heels, either on such a rough climb or in front of the guides.

-I find any specific information, but I can only imagine that this group changed clothes once they were up there, and posed this way as a joke.
+I couldn’t find any specific information about them, but I can only imagine that this group changed clothes once they were up there, and posed this way as a joke.

 The picture below was taken in 1930… But the ones I saw from 1870 and 1910 looked almost the same, except for the ladies’ Victorian dresses.